I have been re-reading ‘Eats, Shoots & Leaves’ by Lynne Truss.

-My suggestion is check a couple of sites.
-Not all research sites are created equal — true.
-But often when you study from more than (1) source, a real understanding of the rule will become clear.
+My suggestion: check a couple of sites.
+Not all research sites are created equal.
+More importantly, when studying from more than (1) source, a real understanding of the rule will become clear.

 The tiny apostrophe is actually quite a work-horse in grammar.
 Perhaps, I should liken it to a hummingbird.
 Always around, busy, and cheerful if used correctly.